 What is ELT?

-Contrary to its predecessor, in the ELT process, loading data into storage comes before the transformation.
 ELT uses cloud data warehouses to load all types of data without having to make complex transformations first.
-This is possible through data lakes, a special type of storage where any raw information can be uploaded.
-From here, data can be selected and transformed as needed.
-Data loading becomes extremely fast and the business captures all data — whether it will eventually use that data or not.
-ELT is cloud-based and does not work with on-premises systems.
+This process is possible through data lakes, a special type of storage where any raw information can be uploaded.
+After the data has reached its target destination, it can be selected and transformed as needed.

-The difference between choosing ETL or ELT technology comes down to a couple of different factors.
-For example, when do you want transformation to take place?
-What is your tolerance for the potential exposure of sensitive data?
-Finally, are you being selective about the data you store or are you willing to capture and store all your data, even if you never use it?
+Ultimately, the choice comes down to the following questions: Do you need to be selective about the data you store (ETL)?
+Or are you willing to capture and store all your data, even if you never use it (ELT)?

 Benefits of ETL